Tree-formed Verification Data for Trusted Platforms: Discussion, Outlook, and Conclusion

 Though hash trees are widely used, ours is the first proposal, to the best of our knowledge, to use Merkle hash trees to protect the integrity of the secure start up process of a trusted platform in the same way as is traditionally done with PCRs.
 We have demonstrated the efficiency and flexibility gains resulting from using tree-formed verification data in platform validation.
 This may be effective in particular in the remote validation and management of platforms via a network.
 Given the small size and complexity of the tree-formation algorithm, it seems possible to implement all these operations directly inside the TPM, if specifications are amended accordingly.
-This may be a feasible approach for future TPM generations.
+This may or may not be a feasible approach for future TPM generations,depending also on industry interests.
+It could be that the specifications of the Mobile Trusted Module (MTM,~\cite{MTMREFARC}) have more flexibility toward incorporation of such advanced functionality.